VerifiedGains/legal-documents/TERMS_AND_CONDITIONS.md

 ---

-By using InvestingApps Portfolios, you acknowledge that you have read, understood, and agree to these Terms of Service.
+By using VerifiedGains, you acknowledge that you have read, understood, and agree to these Terms of Service.